bmeurant/technical-docs/software-architecture/architectural-patterns/broker.md

 ## **Advantages and Technical Challenges**

 * **Advantages (Benefits):**
-    * **High Scalability:** It is easy to add new clients or servers without affecting existing components.
+    * **High [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** It is easy to add new clients or servers without affecting existing components.
 The architecture is highly flexible.
     * **Robustness:** A failure in a client or server does not directly affect others, as long as the broker remains operational.
 The broker can also handle [[retry]] functionalities.
     * **Interoperability:** Due to decoupling, clients and servers can be developed using different languages, technologies, or platforms.
     * **Reduced Client Complexity:** Clients do not have to manage the logic for connection, [[service-discovery|service discovery], or [[api-error-handling|error handling]] related to servers.